nonsodaniel/countdown/README.md

 **Spice it up:** Let's be honest, this countdown could be a whole lot more exciting.
 * What could you do to create a greater sense of urgency?
-Change the layout which includes the Font properties(weight, size), colors for different status depending on the current state of the countdown and add moderate animations to improve the User experience which has all been done by me.
-In the future I could also send a reminder to the Celebrant's mail and even add it to their online calendar because it's an important event.
+1. Change the layout which includes the Font properties(weight, size), colors for different status depending on the current state of the countdown and add moderate animations to improve the User experience which has all been done by me.
+2. In the future I could also send a reminder to the Celebrant's mail and even add it to their online calendar because it's an important event.

 * How would you make this countdown more aesthetically pleasing?
-- Get the correct Birth date
+1. Get the correct Birth date
-- Replace counts to 'Happy Birthday [celebrant Name]' once it gets to the Birth date
+2. Replace counts to 'Happy Birthday [celebrant Name]' once it gets to the Birth date
-- Make the Fonts descriptive and use appropiate colors
+3. Make the Fonts descriptive and use appropiate colors to correctly describe the current countdown state
-- Animation is very important but should not be misused.
+4. Animation is very important but should not be misused.

 * Trust your design instincts, and explain how your design choices impact the user experience
-- Using the user name would make them feel appreciated.
+1. Using the user name would make them feel appreciated.
-- The fonts and colors if used appropiately would catch the attention of the celebrant and other users which would make them spend more time appreciating the application.
+2. The fonts and colors if used appropiately would catch the attention of the celebrant and other users which would make them spend more time appreciating the application.
-- Usage of good animation would give the user a sense of interactivity and put a smile on their face as it signifies celebration which is a Wonderful experience.
+3. Usage of good animation would give the user a sense of interactivity and put a smile on their face as it signifies celebration which is a Wonderful experience.
-- Usage of Semantic HTML and taking accessibilit into consideration will help those who are in need of it as they can use screen reader to get the point of the Application's information.
+4. Usage of Semantic HTML and taking accessibilit into consideration will help those who are in need of it as they can use screen reader to get the point of the Application's information.
-- Responsive design also go a long way to make the application accessible and provide good experience on different devices and their sizes.
+5. Responsive design also go a long way to make the application accessible and provide good experience on different devices and their sizes.

 ## Getting Started with Create React App